CloudLabsAI-Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 ---

-## Create an Azure API Management logger
+## Task 3.4: Create an Azure API Management logger

 Now that you have an Event Hub, the next step is to configure a [Logger](https://docs.microsoft.com/en-us/rest/api/apimanagement/current-ga/logger) in your Azure API Management service, so that it can log events to the Event Hub.